Michae1CC/aws-cdk-examples/vpc-cloudwatch/README.md

 );
 ```

 Finally its time to create the ec2 instance that we will use to ping.
-Choosing a t2.micro type allows us to deploy our architecture within a free-tier account (not that we really need anything more meaty considering we are only going to ping this).
+Choosing a t2.micro type allows us to deploy our architecture within a free-tier account (not that we really don't need anything more meaty considering we are only going to ping it).

 ```typescript
 const instance = new Instance(this, "Instance", {